muhkuh-sys/taglist_editor/doc/readme.txt

   If you change task priority or task token settings, always set both to the same value.

-- Save the taglist or the NXO file.
+- Save the tag list or the NXO file.